Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Inventory HR audit scope: financial-statement audit ICFR, SOC 2 Type II, EEO-1 reporting, gender pay gap reporting, GDPR DPIA, CSRD ESRS S1, ISO 27001, OFCCP compliance evaluation What HR audit types are in scope this period: SOX 404 ICFR for SEC registrants and FTSE 350, SOC 2 Type II for service organisations, EEO-1 Component 1 for 100+ employees, UK gender pay gap reporting for 250+ employees, GDPR DPIA for HR analytics, CSRD ESRS S1 for in-scope EU companies, ISO 27001 for ISMS, OFCCP Compliance Evaluation for federal contractors?
+Inventory which HR audits are in scope this period Which HR audit types apply this period?
+Entity classification fixes the answer: SOX 404 ICFR for SEC registrants and FTSE 350, SOC 2 Type II for service organisations, EEO-1 Component 1 at 100+ US employees, UK gender pay gap reporting at 250+ employees, a GDPR impact assessment for HR analytics, CSRD ESRS S1 for in-scope EU companies, and an OFCCP Compliance Evaluation for federal contractors.
 Rules Engine Auditor

 Decision Record